4 Hyperparameter Optimization

 None | trm("none") |

-The most commonly used terminators are those that stop the tuning after a certain time ("run_time"
+The most commonly used terminators are those that stop the tuning after a certain time (trm("run_time")

 ).
 Choosing a runtime is often based on practical considerations and intuition.
-Using a time limit can be important on clusters so that the tuning is finished before the account budget is exhausted.
-The "perf_reached"
+Using a time limit can be important on compute clusters where a maximum runtime for a compute job may need to be specified.
+The trm("perf_reached")

-terminator stops the tuning when a certain performance level is reached, which can be helpful if a certain performance is seen as sufficient for the practical use of the model.
-However, one needs to be careful using this terminator as if the level is set too optimistically, the tuning might never terminate.
-The "stagnation"
+terminator stops the tuning when a certain performance level is reached, which can be helpful if a certain performance is seen as sufficient for the practical use of the model, however if this is set too optimistically the tuning may never terminate.
+The trm("stagnation")

 4.1.3 Tuning Instance with ti

-A tuning instance can be constructed manually (Section 4.1.3) with the ti()
+A tuning instance can be constructed manually with the ti()

 function.
 We cover the manual approach first as this allows finer control of tuning and a more nuanced discussion about the design and use of mlr3tuning